kluctl uses a Jinja2 Templating engine to pre-process/render every involved configuration file and resource before

 Google Secret Manager integration.
 Loads a variables YAML from a Google Secrets

 Manager secret.
-The secret name should be specified in projects/*/secrets/*/versions/*
+The secret name should be specified in projects/*/secrets/*/versions/*format.

 The secrets stored in Google Secrets manager must contain a valid yaml or json file.